Table of Contents Show

 4.4 Loggerhead and Vista Park

-Love the beach but not the crowds?
+Do you love the beach but not the crowds?
 This Fort Lauderdale area comprises two of the best beaches in the city to spend your time in.
 If you’re lucky, you might even spot some nesting turtles!

 (i) Hillsboro Beach –